amazon-ion/ion-docs/docs/symbols.md

 Symbol Zero
 -----------
-The special SID zero (i.e. `$0`) represents special symbol that is not defined by any symbol table, even the system symbol table.
-Symbol zero always has undefined text, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.
+SID zero (i.e. `$0`) is a special symbol that is not assigned text by any symbol table, even the system symbol table.
+Symbol zero always has unknown text, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.

 It is important to note that `$0` is only semantically equivalent to itself and to locally-declared SIDs with unknown text.
 It is not semantically equivalent to SIDs